 The device is like an activity tracker for your gut.
 It determines how your body responds to different foods you eat.
 Over time, it will allow you to find the foods most compatible with you.
 Naturally, if you are unsure about the underlying cause of your digestive problems, your doctor should be your first port of call :)

 Afraid not :( AIRE is not designed to detect gluten-related issues.

 "Acid Reflux" deals with the effects of stomach acid on your stomach, esophagus or mouth (the term "reflux" refers to the acid traveling backwards from the stomach into the esophagus and mouth).
-AIRE focuses on finding problems in the lower sections of your digestive system such as bloating, abdominal pain, diarrhea and constipation.
+AIRE focuses on the lower sections of your digestive system which relate to bloating, abdominal pain, diarrhea and constipation.
 So, unfortunately, we can't help with your acid reflux.

 Because AIRE is not a medical device, if you have one of these serious conditions and your diet is directed by a doctor or dietician, you should speak with them before using AIRE.

 No, AIRE doesn't have any consumable parts (that would just be too much hassle!).
 The removable mouthpiece is washable, so you don't need to worry about buying new parts :)

 It's free of charge :) The AIRE app will be available for download from the Play Store for Android users and the App Store for Apple users once the first batch of AIRE devices are shipped in August 2017

 Like any activity tracker, you will get the most out of AIRE if one person uses one device continuously, but the device can support multiple profiles for different people if you'd like :)

 When you improperly digest certain foods, gases such as hydrogen are released by the bacteria in your gut.
 These gases eventually make it into the bloodstream and out your breath.
 When an increase in your hydrogen output is detected, it can alert us to possible higher levels of bacterial fermentation in the gut.